1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Earth rotates 360° in 24 hours → 360 ÷ 24 = 15° per hour.

-53. When it is 12 noon at Greenwich (0°), the local time at 45° E longitude is:
+53. When it is 12 noon at Greenwich (0°), the local time at 45° E longitude is_____________.

 A) 1:00 pm